 Latency

-A breakdown of the estimated latency of the real-time path of the L1Topo is given in the TD1R [1.1] .
+A breakdown of the estimated latency of the real-time path of the L1Topo is given in the ATLAS TDAQ System Phase-1 Upgrade Technical Design Report [1.1] .

 Readout Data Path

 Upon receipt of an L1Accept all L1Topo real-time output data will be captured and sent to the DAQ.
 Input data capture can be made dependent on possible occurrence of reception errors, or be fixed, software programmable.
 The number of slices worth of data per bunch tick is programmable up to 3 ????.
 Data are pipelined and de-randomized on the processors and then serialized onto the backplane links to the ROD/hub modules.
 Region-of-Interest data (RoI) are captured separately and made available to the higher level triggers via the RoI builder.